-Under the applicable Treasury Regulations, withholding under FATCA generally applies to payments of interest on a new issuance note and will apply to payments of gross proceeds from the sale or other disposition of a new issuance note on or after January 1, 2017.
-The existing 2020 notes, which were issued prior to July 1, 2014, and the new 2020 notes, which, for FATCA purposes, will be treated as having been issued prior to July 1, 2014, will generally not be subject to withholding under FATCA.
+Under the applicable Treasury Regulations and administrative guidance, withholding under FATCA generally applies to payments of interest on a note, and will apply to payments of gross proceeds from a sale or other disposition of a note on or after January 1, 2019.

-Prospective investors should consult their tax advisors regarding the potential application of withholding under FATCA to their investment in the new issuance notes.
+Prospective investors should consult their tax advisors regarding the potential application of withholding under FATCA to their investment in the notes.